If you are injured on someone else’s property, the property owner may be financially responsible for your losses.

 What does the law say?

-One major factor that determines whether they were responsible for your injury is your status on the property.
+One major factor that determines whether the property owner is responsible for your injury is your visitor status.
 There are three possible groups you could fall into.
 You could potentially be an invitee, a licensee or a trespasser on the property.
 Your legal rights vary dramatically depending on which of these groups you fall into.

-Invitees are people who the land owner invited to come on to the land to do business with the land owner or for a purpose designed to benefit the land owner.
+Invitees are people who the land owner invited to come on to the land—even indirectly—to do business with the land owner or for a purpose designed to benefit the land owner (e.g., customer in a store).
 If you were an invitee, the land owner has a duty to protect you from unreasonable known risks by eliminating the risks or warning you about them.
-If they did not protect you from risk and you hurt yourself, they can be liable.
+If they did not protect you from risk and you hurt yourself, they can be held liable.

 Licensees are people invited onto the land for non-commercial reasons.
 If you go and visit a friend after being invited to their home, you are a licensee.
-If you are a licensee, you can only recover for injuries on the landowners’ premises if they knew about the dangerous condition that caused your injury, they knew it caused you harm, they didn’t exercise reasonable care in correcting the dangerous condition or warned you about it, and you had no reason to know about the dangerous condition.
+If you are a licensee, you can only recover for injuries on the landowners’ premises if they knew about the dangerous condition that caused your injury, didn’t exercise reasonable care in correcting the dangerous condition or warned you about it, and you had no reason to know about the dangerous condition.

-Trespassers are the last category of people who enter the premises of another.
 Trespassers have no permission to enter and are going on to the land for their own purpose alone.
-Typically, the land owner has no duty to exercise any care to protect your well being and the land owner cannot be held liable for the injury you incurred on their land.
+Typically, the land owner has almost no duty to exercise any care to protect your well-being other than the fact that they are not allowed to “booby trap” their premises.
+In cases involving child trespassers, the land owner may still be held liable under the attractive nuisance doctrine.

 Not sure if you have a case?
 Call us!